 From the above plot we can infer that the output is cleaned of the initial background noise.
 The SNR for the output is 29.13

 Although this is not the cleanest noise.
 We got the cleanest noise at filter order 14 and step size 0.1.
+ERLE here is only measuring the ratio of output voice to original signal.
+As we don’t have the original signal ERLE cannot completely predict the correct filter order and step size

 .